Anassatti/Building-Test-Automation-Framework-Using-Machine-Learning/README.md

 # Building-Test-Automation-Framework-Using-Machine-Learning
-In this on going repo I will build test automation framework using machine learning in the error detection and prediction.
-I am currently working on this project, which is innovative and uniqueness Idea.
-I divided this project into couple of projects, and every time I will cover specific functionality in automation, and I will try to see how I can implement ML.
+I will build a test automation framework using machine learning in error detection and prediction in this ongoing repo.
+I am currently working on this project, which is an innovative and unique Idea.
+I divided this project into a couple of projects, and every time I will cover specific functionality in automation, I will try to see how I can implement ML.
 The first phase will be cover UI testing.
 Proof of concept of building automation framework will look like below:

 ![image](https://user-images.githubusercontent.com/73906550/139382494-58696789-ce51-4ba4-8dfb-c021622c715b.png)

 **Project phases**